nmawungwe/nmawungwe.github.io/docs/_posts/2024-10-26-Being-an-active-social-participant.markdown

 date: 2024-10-26 14:40:00 +0900
 categories: daily
 ---
-*TLDR from ChatGPT*<br>
-An active social media user with time limits, following engaged friends and reputable experts, gains more value.

----

 Just as a regular social user, I get bombarded with information all the time.
 Most of it is noise, and occasionally I get a *signal* on what’s really important now and what could be important in the future.
 Most social applications want my attention, and boy, do they work hard to get it.
 I get to the end of the day, and sometimes I ask myself, *‘What actually happened today?’*